Housing is tough for the young

 Australian Super – Division 296 revisited

-There should be incentives to provide for your own retirement but agrees with the government that, once you have enough money to fund your retirement that, all concessions must taper off.
+There should be incentives to provide for your own retirement but agrees with the Government, that once you have enough money to fund your retirement, all concessions must start to taper off.
 Slack Investor objects to the design of the proposed tax, it is to be applied to unrealized gains and the caps are to be not indexed.

 There is already an indexed cap on the tax-free Pension accounts of $2m (2025).
 In the eyes of Slack Investor, this amount is plenty for a comfortable retirement.
 If your pension fund earns just 5%, this is an annual income of $100K.
 Any extra super can go in your Accumulation account which is currently taxed concessionally at 15%.